Cody Ceci: Edmonton Oilers

 On July 28, 2021, Ceci signed as a free agent to a four-year, $13 million contract with the Edmonton Oilers.
-The signing was initiated by the loss of Oilers defenceman Adam Larsson to the Seattle Kraken expansion team, which left a defensive role to be filled by the team.
-In his first year with the Oilers, he managed 5 goals 23 assists during the regular season.
-During the team's deep run in the 2022 Stanley Cup playoffs, Ceci notably scored the series-clinching goal in Game 7 of the first round series against the Los Angeles Kings.
-The Oilers were eliminated in the Western Conference Final by the Colorado Avalanche.
+The signing was initiated by the loss of Oilers defenceman Adam Larsson to the Seattle Kraken, which left a defensive role to be filled.
+In his first year with the Oilers, he managed five goals and 23 assists during the regular season.
+During the 2022 Stanley Cup playoffs, Ceci scored the series-clinching goal in Game 7 of the first-round series against the Los Angeles Kings.
+The Oilers were swept in the Western Conference Final series by the top-seeded and eventual Stanley Cup champion Colorado Avalanche.

+San Jose Sharks

+On August 18, 2024, Ceci was traded to the San Jose Sharks along with a 2025 third-round pick in return for defenceman Ty Emberson.

+Dallas Stars

+On February 1, 2025, Ceci, with Mikael Granlund, was traded to the Dallas Stars for a first-round pick and conditional third-round pick in the 2025 NHL entry draft.
+Due to scheduling, Ceci played 85 regular-season games combined between the Sharks and the Stars, becoming the ninth player in NHL history to play at least 85 games.

+Los Angeles Kings

+As a free agent, Ceci signed a four-year, $18 million contract with the Los Angeles Kings on July 1, 2025.

 International play

 On November 18, 2009, Ceci was selected by Hockey Canada to compete in the 2010 World U-17 Hockey Challenge for Team Ontario.
 After the season concluded, Ceci was one of 15 OHL players invited to attend Canada’s National Men’s Summer Under-18 Team selection camp on June 11, 2010.
 He would again qualify to compete for Team Canada during the 2011 IIHF World U18 Championship.

 On April 11, 2016, Ceci was one of 18 players selected by Hockey Canada to compete on Team Canada at the 2016 World Championships.
 He won a gold medal with the team in his senior debut.